Shaun-Z/Shaun-Z.github.io/_news/Renesas_vehicle.md

 related_posts: false
 ---

-Ranked in the **top 8** in the "Renesas" HUST Undergraduates Intelligent Vehicle Championship. 🏎️
+We ranked in the **top 8** in the "Renesas" HUST Undergraduates Intelligent Vehicle Championship. 🏎️